 With hindsight I now think that it was a grave mistake to even try to approach land under such hurricane-like conditions.
 Had I come closer to the shore and then lost control of the boat I could had been into very serious trouble.
 I was fortunate to have lost control at least one mile away and not near one of the reefs which were invisible in the spray.
 I should had immediately headed out to sea as I finally did.

 The situation slowly improved.
 As we crawled away from Paros the wind subsided to only 45 knots and the near full moon rose behind the scattered clouds.
 Our headway improved to over 2 knots.
 Nikos called back.
 He had spoken to the meteorological service and with several of his friends very familiar with Sifnos.
-The revised considered opinion now was that I would be better protected at Vathi and not at Faros.
-I liked this idea much better because although Vathi was 6 more miles further away, it is an anchorage with which I am very familiar.
+The revised considered opinion now was that I would be better protected in Vathi and not in Faros.
+I liked this idea much better because although Vathi was 6 more miles further away, it is an anchorage with which I was very familiar.

 Sunday May 6, 2001, Day 3